Blazemeter/taurus/site/dat/docs/Cloud.md

     browser-open: start  # auto-open browser on test start/end/both/none
 ```

+All folders among your resource files (scripts) will be packed automatically before sending and unpacked on cloud workers with `unpacker` service.

 ## Load Settings for Cloud

 By default, cloud-provisioned execution will read `concurrency` and `throughput` options normally.
 There's a notation that allows configuring values for `local` and `cloud` at once, to remove the need to edit load settings when switching `provisioning` during test debugging from `local` to `cloud` and back: